 It’s all about ‘Critical Mass’ – and it’s a critical point – where things start to change dramatically, and it can be applied to any system, including events.

 This critical point is often called the ‘Tipping Point’, at which you hit a threshold amount, that then causes a major impact in the system.
-It’s like that moment when enough people turn up to a party, then it starts to feel like a party!
+It’s like that moment when enough people turn up to a party, t

 These moments are often called the ‘inflection point’ where a growth curve jumps up in the right direction.

 We covered lifecycles and growth curves a few weeks ago, and finding, or knowing when these tipping points can occur with your event is super critical, as this all relates to that crucial point where you

 Critical Mass @ Scale + Atmosphere = Success

 Success in events is often defined by whether you hit the attendance numbers you need, and in the experience that you provide.
 And we can see ‘critical mass’ appear in both contexts.

 We often refer to the ‘break-even point’ in our event business plans, that point where every sale starts to continue to profits, rather than just covering expenses.